DanielLSM/ThesisIST/README.md

 # ThesisIST
-A possible implementation of DQN with tensorflow with a neural network i used on my thesis
+A possible implementation of a partial DQN with tensorflow i used in my thesis
 Requires:

 1)OpenAiGym

-2)Last branch of tensorflow
+2)Tensorflow

-3)Open notebooks with jupyter
+3)Jupyter Notebook